laristra/flecsph/README.md

         -DCMAKE_INSTALL_PREFIX=${HOME}/FLECSPH/local
 ```

-Build the libraries using several cores (note that no install step is required):
+Build the libraries using several cores (no install step is required):

     % make -j

-### FleCSI
+## FleCSI

-Clone FleCSI repo and change to the `stable/flecsph-compatible` branch:
+Clone FleCSI repo and change to the `stable/flecsph-compatible` branch.
+Checkout submodules recursively, then configure as below:

 ```{engine=sh}
    cd $HOME/FLECSPH